-- Full participation on all activities scheduled on the itinerary, on the same basis as the students, including transfers, entrances, sightseeing tours, etc.
+- Full participation in all activities scheduled on the itinerary, on the same basis as the students, including transfers, entrances, sightseeing tours, etc.

-- Access to a shared office with computers with internet access.
-Museum pass.
+- Access to a shared office with computers and internet access.

 *Dollar amounts may vary depending on student enrollment and AIFS contract